finkeissen/finkeissen/README.md

-# Finkeissen Research Architecture
+# Ekkehard Finkeissen Research Architecture

-Central entry point to the **Finkeissen Research Architecture** Coherent and constraint-based epistemic framework
+Central entry point to the **Ekkehard Finkeissen Research Architecture** Coherent and constraint-based epistemic framework

 All repositories form one pipeline and must be interpreted together